Skip to main content

 Logging in a few minutes before these times and refreshing regularly can help, but there are no guarantees.

-This is one of the areas where I help most.
-I actively monitor appointment availability and book fingerprint appointments for my clients as soon as slots open, so they do not have to spend hours refreshing the system or risk missing their window.
+This is one of the areas where we help most.
+Our team actively monitors appointment availability and books fingerprint appointments for our clients as soon as slots open, so they do not have to spend hours refreshing the system or risk missing their window.

 What to Bring to the Appointment